lmlui/Jorg/README.md

 ```bash
 jorg 33 bin1.fasta myreads.fastq.gz 200 10
 ```
-where 33 is the kmer value, bin1.fasta is the fasta file with contigs, myreads.fastq.gz are your interleaved sequencing reads, 200 is the minimum coverage value, and 10 is the number of iterations.
+where 33 is the kmer value, bin1.fasta is the fasta file with contigs, myreads.fastq.gz are your interleaved sequencing reads that have been trimmed and quality checked, 200 is the minimum coverage value, and 10 is the number of iterations.

 <h2> Check assembly stats and repeat as necessary</h2>
 *The jorg script will output a file called "iterations.txt" with contig stats.
 Check this file to see if the contigs are getting longer.
 You may also want to remove contigs that appear to be contamination, e.g. those that are short and are not extending, before the next set of iterations.
 If you need to continue iterating, use the <binID>.out.fasta file as input to the next round.